redwoodconsulting-io/gs-fastcopy-python/README.md

 > * You should not use parallel composite uploads when uploading to a bucket that has a [retention policy](https://cloud.google.com/storage/docs/bucket-lock), because the temporary objects can't be deleted until they meet the retention period.
 > * If the bucket you upload to has [default object holds](https://cloud.google.com/storage/docs/object-holds#default-holds) enabled, you must [release the hold](https://cloud.google.com/storage/docs/holding-objects#set-object-hold) from each temporary object before you can delete it.

-Basically, composite uploads leverage API pieces, whereas XML multi-part is a dedicated function that understands the chunk files on GCS are special.

-On the other hand, the XML multi-part API does require some permissions.
+Basically, composite uploads leverage independent API functions, whereas XML multi-part is a managed operation.
+The managed operation plays more nicely with other features like retention policies.
+On the other hand, because it's separate, the XML multi-part API needs additional permissions.
 (We may need to fall back to `gcloud` in that case!)

-On top of being "weird", composite uploads are actually slower.
+On top of being "weird" in these ways, composite uploads are actually slower.
 I found this wonderful benchmarking by Christopher Madden: [High throughput file transfers with Google Cloud Storage (GCS)](https://www.beginswithdata.com/2024/02/01/google-cloud-storage-max-throughput/).
 TLDR, `gcloud` sliced downloads outperform the Python API, but for writes the XML multi-part API is best.
 (By far, if many cores are available.)